rich2tsai/Course3Project/README.md

 It describes the data, the variables and work that was performed to clean up the data.

 - features_info.txt :
-The description of the measurements (a.k.a. variables or features) taken in the experiment.
+The description of the measurements (a.k.a. variables or features) taken in the experiment. (referred to by CodeBook)